TeamGloomy/TeamGloomy.github.io/pages/mydoc/stm32_sbc.md

 ## Updating to the latest stable version

-Regardless of whether you are installing the LPC specific DSF changes for the first time or are updating to the latest stable version, the procedure is the same.
+Regardless of whether you are installing DSF for the first time or are updating to the latest stable version, the procedure is the same.
 We suggest using the automatic mode.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a class="noCrossRef" href="#automatic" data-toggle="tab">Automatic Mode Stable</a></li>